-In this chapter, we'll walk through three best practice steps for describing clear, compelling business problems that will form the foundation for your cloud software business case.
+In this chapter, we'll walk through three best practice steps for describing clear, compelling business problems that will form the foundation for your business case for regulatory software.
 By focusing on business problems, as opposed to detailed requirements gathering, you'll maintain the agility and speed needed to achieve quick wins and gain leadership buy-in for bigger follow-on initiatives.
 Let's dive in!